 The three women at Lake Berryessa, who spotted a suspicious man in the run up to the double stabbing of Bryan Hartnell and Cecelia Shepard, described his vehicle as a late model, 1966/7 Chevrolet, light or sky blue in color, with long rear taillights rather than round.
 These Chevrolet Nova models have long taillights.

-Not a great match up admittedly, however the police took tire impressions of a vehicle they suspected parked by Bryan Hartnell's Karmann Ghia on the day of the crime, that may have been the killer's vehicle.
-The mystery man spotted by the three women may not have been Zodiac, but the tire tracks or tread impression widths of a Chevrolet Nova, if he drove such a vehicle, are almost identical to the track width of the observed tire impressions by police.
+Not a great match up admittedly, however, the police took tire impressions of a vehicle they suspected parked by Bryan Hartnell's Karmann Ghia on the day of the crime, that may have been the killer's vehicle.
+The mystery man spotted by the three women may not have been the Zodiac Killer, but the tire tracks or tread impression widths of a Chevrolet Nova, if he drove such a vehicle, are almost identical to the track width of the observed tire impressions by police.

 Dragged kicking and screaming from a previous article we have this: